d12frosted/elpa-mirror/stable-melpa/docker-readme.txt

+;;; Commentary:

-This package allows you to manipulate docker images, containers & more from Emacs.
+;; This package allows you to manipulate docker images, containers & more from Emacs.